bmaltais/kohya_ss/README.md

 ## Change History

+* 2023/04/?? (v21.5.5)
+    - Update LoRA merge GUI to support SD checkpoint merge and up to 4 LoRA merging
 * 2023/04/17 (v21.5.4)
     - Fixed a bug that caused an error when loading DyLoRA with the `--network_weight` option in `train_network.py`.
     - Added the `--recursive` option to each script in the `finetune` folder to process folders recursively.
 Please refer to [PR #400](https://github.com/kohya-ss/sd-scripts/pull/400/) for details.
 Thanks to Linaqruf!